-Drive form Kathmandu to Sundarijal, the trail climbs up through mixed forest and passes the Mulkharka village to Chisapani Danda, in a clear day there are good views of mountain from east to west.
-There are good view of mountain and Kathmandu Valley.
+Drive from Kathmandu to Sundarijal, the trail climbs up through mixed forest and passes the Mulkharka village to Chisapani Danda, in a clear day there are good views of the mountain from east to west.
+There is a good view of the mountain and Kathmandu Valley.

 An interesting trail takes us to the hill retreat of Nagarkot, perched on a ridge 32 km east of Kathmandu, Nagarkot is also a popular spot to watch sunrise and sunset.

-The trail climbs up to the tower of Nagarkot, from the tower there are excellent views of mountain including view of Mt Everest and Kahmandu valley, Trail descends through rhododendron forest and villages to Dhulikhel, in a clear day there is excellent view of eastern Himalaya.
+The trail climbs up to the tower of Nagarkot, from the tower there are excellent views of mountain including the view of Mt Everest and Kathmandu valley, Trail descends through rhododendron forest and villages to Dhulikhel, in a clear day there is an excellent view of eastern Himalaya.